-The Caregiver Coalition will continue to meet monthly and additional partnerships will be created.
 The Caregiver Coalition convened on September 19, 2019 and approximately ten community leaders in addition to caregivers and staff from the Family Caregiver Support Network and MCDA were in attendance with the intention to continue in this group.
 The first action step from this group is to plan a Summer Series spanning 5 months with each month covering a different topic.
-The presentations will include the top three most difficult issues family caregivers identified from a recent survey. (emotional burden, lack of support from other family members and navigating legal responsibilities.)
+The presentations will include the top three most difficult issues family caregivers identified from a recent survey (emotional burden, lack of support from other family members and navigating legal responsibilities).
+The Caregiver Coalition continues to meet monthly and additional partnerships will be created.
+The coalition members are actively working on securing dates and presenters for the Summer series.

-• Goal Statement 3: To address the top three most difficult issues of family caregivers identified by a recent survey (emotional burden, lack of support from other family members and navigating legal responsibilities), MCDA in collaboration with FCSN will provide three presentations addressing those needs by December 31, 2021.
+Goal Statement 3: To address the top three most difficult issues of family caregivers identified by a recent survey (emotional burden, lack of support from other family members and navigating legal responsibilities), MCDA in collaboration with FCSN will provide three presentations addressing those needs by December 31, 2021.
 A pre and post-test will be conducted to determine if the information was helpful and if the family caregiver would like additional follow-up from FCSN or MCDA for continued support or services.
 MCDA and or FCSN will follow up with the family caregiver as appropriate.